Genetic Counseling Frequently Asked Questions

 How many students apply to Arcadia's program?
 How many students are accepted?
 The Arcadia University Genetic Counseling program receives more than 100 applications per year, and 12-14 students are accepted for the incoming class.

 What type of volunteer experience do I need?
 The admissions committee would like to see that the applicant has observed some genetic counseling sessions prior to applying to the program.
 However, due to many constraints, this type of opportunity is not available to all applicants.
 In lieu of genetic counseling observations, work in other health-related fields will be considered.
+Experience with some form of crisis counseling is also recommended.

 Are scholarships or financial aid available to students?
 For the past two years, partial scholarships have been awarded to 90% of the incoming students.